 52 Weeks of Magic - Week 22 - Drink me and die!

 I am so glad I ran ahead a few weeks.
-I almost didn't make week 22 on time.
-This one is quick, one off potion.
-In my campaign, it was found in rack of potions.
+I almost didn't make it to week 22 on time.
+This one is a quick, one-off potion.
+In my campaign, it was found in a rack of potions.
 The rack contained one potion of The Lionheart, two potions of healing, a vial of holy water and two of these unnamed potions.

-The potion is in a brown bottle, and is an obviously glowing red liquid.
-It has blood like consistency and will fizz when shaken or handled roughly.
+The potion is in a brown bottle and is an obviously glowing red liquid.
+It has a blood-like consistency and will fizz when shaken or handled roughly.
 It seems like the cap is ready to blow off.

-It contains a substance which will act as the second level stinking cloud spell.
+It contains a substance that will act as the second-level stinking cloud spell.
 Whatever this potion was, it was changed by the ichor of the undead.
-If a character opens it, the stinking cloud will envelope them immediately, allowing them no saving throw.
+If a character opens it, the stinking cloud will envelop them immediately, allowing them no saving throw.
 Other people are entitled to a saving throw.

 Most characters will note the red glow and fizziness.
 They will not open the bottle.
 There is zero chance that a person could ingest the fluid inside, it vaporizes as soon as the cap comes off.
 The vial can be thrown for up to 4" like a grenade.

-Unlike the spell if the vial strikes a creature directly, the effects will follow them, possibly harming others for 3-5 rounds (not turns as per the spell).
-Creatures of animal intelligence or higher will flee the area, searching for water to bath in.
+Unlike the spell, if the vial strikes a creature directly, the effects will follow them, possibly harming others for 3-5 rounds (not turns as per the spell).
+Creatures of animal intelligence or higher will flee the area, searching for water to bathe in.
 Unless there is an obvious body of water in the area, the creature will flee directly away from the thrower.
 Total submersion in water nullifies the effect.
-Intelligent creatures will drop whatever they are holding and try to strip off helmets, head gear and saturated clothing while running.
+Intelligent creatures will drop whatever they are holding and try to strip off helmets, headgear, and saturated clothing while running.

-If the vial misses a target, it will still burst and envelope an area as per the spell description for third level caster.
+If the vial misses a target, it will still burst and envelope an area as per the spell description for third-level casters.

-Wiley DM's can roll saving throw for the vial at random times or not inform players that targets flee.
+Wiley DM's can roll saving throws for the vial at random times or not inform players that targets flee.

 Now, the commercial.
 I have a little book called Zero to Hero: Uncommon Commoners, over at DrivethruRPG.
 Also on Drivethru is my custom character sheet for AD&D and Unearthed Arcana.